- 20th century politics

-These records are selected war diaries of units in the British Army in the First World War.
-They include some of the most frequently requested war diaries in a large series of records, WO 95, which contains many records that have not yet been digitised.
-They are for British and colonial units serving in theatres of operations between 1914 and 1922.
+These records are the war diaries of the first three cavalry and the first seven infantry divisions of the British Army in the First World War.
+They are part of a large series of records, WO 95, which contains many more diaries that have not yet been digitised.
 They are not personal diaries (try the Imperial War Museum for those).

 What information do the records contain?

-Some diaries will record little more than daily losses and map references whilst others will be much more descriptive, with daily reports on operations, intelligence summaries and other material.
-The majority of the diaries cover activity in France, Germany and Belgium.
+Some diaries record little more than daily losses and map references whilst others are much more descriptive, with daily reports on operations, intelligence summaries and other material.
+The digitised diaries cover activity in France and Belgium.

-The diaries do not usually contain information about particular people: they are unit diaries, not personal diaries.
+The diaries sometimes contain information about particular people but they are unit diaries, not personal diaries.
 A few contain details about awards of the Military Medal and the Meritorious Service Medal.